History of Austria: Bronze Age

 By the beginning of the Bronze Age fortifications were appearing, protecting the commercial centers of the mining, processing, and trading of copper and tin.
 This flourishing culture is reflected in the grave artifacts, such as at Pitten, in Nußdorf ob der Traisen, Lower Austria.
 In the late Bronze Age appeared the Urnfield culture, in which salt mining commenced in the northern salt mines at Hallstatt.

-Early history

 Iron Age

 The Iron Age in Austria is represented by the Hallstatt culture, which succeeded the Urnfield culture, under influences from the Mediterranean civilizations and Steppe peoples.
 This gradually transitioned into the Celtic La Tène culture.

 Hallstatt culture

 This early Iron Age culture is named after Hallstatt the type site in Upper Austria.
 The culture is often described in two zones, Western and Eastern, through which flowed the rivers Enns, Ybbs and Inn.
 The West Hallstatt area was in contact with the Greek colonies on the Ligurian coast.
 In the Alps, contacts with the Etruscans and under Greek influence regions in Italy were maintained.
 The East had close links with the Steppe Peoples who had passed over the Carpathian Basin from the southern Russian steppes.

 The population of Hallstatt drew its wealth from the salt industry.
 Imports of luxury goods stretching from the North and Baltic seas to Africa have been discovered in the cemetery at Hallstatt.
 The oldest evidence of an Austrian wine industry was discovered in Zagersdorf, Burgenland in a grave mound.
 The Cult Wagon of Strettweg, Styria is evidence of contemporary religious life.